 What are some examples of how podcasts can be used in the workplace?

 - Develop Soft skills – Soft skills are personal attributes and desirable qualities that are essential for personal and career success.

 - New hire orientation

 - Interviews with experts – a podcast host could have a conversation with a leader of a new company initiative and reply to employee-submitted questions.

 - Content creation by employees

-- Address new initiatives, policies, or products – create a podcast with a more narrative style, like conversation between executives, to address issues that have generated significant employees questions or interest.
+- Address new initiatives, policies, or products – create a podcast with a more narrative style, like a conversation between executives, to address issues that have generated significant employee questions or interest.

-- Showcase company values – what a great way to develop exceptional company culture
+- Showcase company values – what a great way to develop an exceptional company culture

 - Keep employees informed with company updates, and other internal happenings.

 What are some tips for creating your own company podcast?